Introduction to Crime Scenes: Types, Evaluation and Processing

 The Saferstein point that catches most candidates: an investigation can have zero, one, or many primary scenes, but the count of secondary scenes is theoretically unlimited.
 A kidnap-and-murder case can have one primary (the kill site) and four to six secondary scenes (abduction point, transport vehicle, holding site, dump site, suspect residence, suspect device).

-The difference looks trivial, but the protocols diverge sharply.
-An indoor scene is bounded, weather-protected and largely controlled, but suffers from family/relative contamination and limited light.
-An outdoor scene is unbounded, weather-exposed and chaotic, but gives you natural light and a perimeter you can actually draw.
+The protocols for indoor and outdoor scenes diverge substantially.
+An indoor scene is bounded, weather-protected, and largely controlled, but is vulnerable to contamination by family members and suffers from limited natural light.
+An outdoor scene is unbounded and weather-exposed, but offers natural light and a definable perimeter.

-You process the macro before the micro: overview shots first, perimeter sketched first, search pattern selected based on macro shape.
-Diving into the micro before the macro is documented is the single most common mistake in mock crime scene exercises at NFSU.
+The macro is documented before the micro: overview photographs first, perimeter sketched first, search pattern selected based on macro shape.
+Moving to micro collection before macro documentation is complete is a consistently cited error in scene processing.

 This is FBI Behavioural Science Unit work that crossed into Indian profiling syllabi.
 It's strictly about what the scene tells you about the offender, not about the offender directly.